arcynicoletong/MO-IT101-Group1/MotorPHPayrollSystem/README.md

     double maximumContribution = 1125.00;

-    // We find how much the salary exceeds the "floor" (3,250). double difference = monthlyGross - baseLowerBound;
+    // We find how much the salary exceeds the "floor" (3,250). double excessOverBase = monthlyGross - baseLowerBound;

-    // We divide that difference by 500 to see how many "steps" they've climbed.
+    // We divide that difference (excessOverBase) by 500 to see how many "steps" they've climbed.
-    // We use Math.floor and (int) to make sure we only count full 500-peso brackets. int bracketsEarned = (int) Math.floor(difference / bracketStep);
+    // We use Math.floor and (int) to make sure we only count full 500-peso brackets. int brackeCount = (int) Math.floor(excessOverBase / bracketStep);

-    // We start at the base (157.50) and add 22.50 for every step earned. double totalContribution = baseContribution + (bracketsEarned * incrementPerStep);
+    // We start at the base (157.50) and add 22.50 for every step earned. double totalContribution = baseContribution + (bracketCount * incrementPerStep);

     // This sets the maximum contribution to 1,125.00. return Math.min(totalContribution, maximumContribution);